Asbestos

 - waste disposal;

-- procedure for medical examinations;
+- medical examinations;

 - use safe work methods;